akoll/biject/README.md

 ]);
 ```

-The type of query operations is known at compile time.
+The type of query operations is known at compile-time.
 ```typescript
 const example = biject(<const>[
   ['kek', 3141],